apache/activemq-artemis/docs/user-manual/en/using-jms.md

-- `localAddress` - If you are running with multiple network interfaces on the same machine, you may want to specify that the discovery group listens only only a specific interface.
+- `localAddress` - If you are running with multiple network interfaces on the same machine, you may want to specify that the discovery group listens only on a specific interface.
 To do this you can specify the interface address with this parameter.

 - `localPort` - If you want to specify a local port to which the